thiagotandrade/github-explorer/README.md

 If you wish to see more details about a repository, you can click on the list item and see its current issues.

 # Improvements
+For my version of this application, I've made the following improvements:
 - Add validation to check if user is searching for an already saved repository on the list;
 - Allow user to delete a repository from the list of saved repositories;
 - Refactor functions inside components to be called with useCallback hook (to prevent unnecessary function allocations).